kevinwuhoo/twitter-toy-app/README.md

   Password: hunter2
 ```

 You can use these credentials to log in to the admin panel at http://localhost:8000/admin.
+This will sign you into the twitter clone as well.